SHAKESPEARE IN JAPAN

 HOME PAGE OF DANIEL GALLIMORE

-limited number of copies available at reduced price of 5,000 yen (plus postage) - inquire direct to author at daniel@sheikusupia.net
+A limited number of copies are available from the author at the reduced price of 5,000 yen (plus postage) - inquire direct at garimoa@gmail.com.

 'Gallimore’s translation brings a text into the reach of a new audience that aids in understanding Shoyo’s intellectual development and the development of modern Japanese theatre.
 It fills a gap in our body of translated Japanese literature, and it is a welcome addition to English language Shoyo scholarship and teaching.'